t27/carla-scenic-data-collector/modelling/README.md

 ## Frame Classifier

 This is a Random Forest based classifier model that runs on a set of precalculated features.
 Each scenario includes data for each "frame".
 A frame is the the data for a given timestamp.
-Each frame contains multiple agents and their positions, velocities etc.
+Each frame contains multiple agents and their positions, velocities etc. For we use the data for each scenario in the perspective of all vehicles in the scenario.
+A scenario with 5 vehicles will result in 5 different scenarios when we consider each vehicle to be the "ego" vehicle.

 For extracting features for the Random Forest model, for each frame we identify the minimum and maximum values of acceleration, velocity, angular velocity in each of the 3 directions(x, y, z in the global frame).
 We use these as the features for our simple classification models.
 The features are - `"max_velocity_x", "max_velocity_y", "max_velocity_z", "max_ang_velocity_x", "max_ang_velocity_y", "max_ang_velocity_z", "min_velocity_x", "min_velocity_y", "min_velocity_z", "min_ang_velocity_x", "min_ang_velocity_y", "min_ang_velocity_z", "max_acc_x", "max_acc_y", "max_acc_z", "min_acc_x", "min_acc_y", "min_acc_z"`.